zackforbing/ruby-submissions/1602/module_4_assignments/gametime/thom-ashwin/submission_form.markdown

 ## Code Quality

 ### Link to a specific block of your code on Github that you are proud of
-- Why were you proud of this piece of code?
 We are proud of our [collision detector](https://github.com/theonlyrao/1942/blob/master/lib/javascripts/collision_detector.js).
 First, we did it by hand in order to deal with the fact that our objects are not rectangles.
 Second, we did a lot of work to optimze the detection, such as limiting the cases in which detection was necessary.

 We also saw the benefits of TDD in this class.
 Because we knew that we simply wanted to be able to give it two objects and have it tell us whether they were going to collide or not, we were able to separate this class out and keep our code that much simpler.